The media accreditation form is available for journalists

 About IDB Invest

-IDB Invest, a member of the Inter-American Development Bank (IDB) Group, is a multilateral development bank committed to supporting the private sector in Latin America and the Caribbean.
+IDB Invest, the private sector institution of the Inter-American Development Bank (IDB) Group, is a multilateral development bank committed to supporting Latin America and the Caribbean businesses.
 It finances sustainable enterprises and projects to achieve financial results that maximize economic, social and environmental development for the region.
-With a current portfolio of $11.2 billion under management and 330 clients in 23 countries, IDB Invest provides innovative financial solutions and advisory services that meet the evolving demands of its clients in a variety of areas.
-As of November 2017, IDB Invest is the trade name of the Inter-American Investment Corporation. www.idbinvest.org
+With a current portfolio of $11.2 billion under management and 330 clients in 23 countries, IDB Invest works across sectors to provide innovative financial solutions and advisory services that meet the evolving demands of its clients. www.idbinvest.org